windyGarlic/google-sheets-query/README.md

 ![image](https://github.com/windyGarlic/google-sheets-query/assets/111098407/a299aa05-6883-4099-8d84-23ac87328448)

 <h3>Notes</h3>
-- sheet-tograph README.md is in the graph branch
+- Sheet-To-Graph README.md is in the graph branch <br>
 - sheet is the name of the specific sheet tab (bottom left).
 <h2>Install</h2>
 ```